-Many of the symmastia patients Dr. Teitelbaum sees in his Santa Monica office have inferior malposition (breast implant too low) in conjunction with it.
+Many of the symmastia patients Dr. Teitelbaum sees for malposition in Los Angeles have inferior malposition (breast implant too low) in conjunction with symmastia.

 Four basic conditions contribute to the development of symmastia.
 The first is a depressed breastbone, which allows the implants to fall towards the center when a patient is on their back.
 In its severe form, a depressed breastbone is called pectus excavatum.
 This condition is not always symmetrical, so many symmastia patients are uneven.
 (This is the opposite of pectus carinatum patients, who have overly prominent breastbones, thereby causing their breast implants to be pushed out to the sides.)

 The second situation is that the pocket was not accurately dissected.
 As careful as surgeons know to be when performing breast augmentations, sometimes a surgeon inadvertently makes the pockets too close together.
 When implants are placed behind the muscle, the muscle attachments on the side of the breastbone are to be left intact; but some surgeons intentionally divide them in an effort to put the implants closer together.
 This creates a big risk for the implants falling too close together.
 If an implant is placed in front of the muscle, then there is no natural anatomic boundary for the dissection, and so it is easier for a surgeon to mistakenly make the pockets too close together.

 Some surgeons believe that making a big pocket and having patients massage their breasts is a good way to reduce capsular contracture.
 Though that has shown to be incorrect, some surgeons still do this.
 If the pocket is opened up too much towards the center then the implants can fall too close together.